Inheritance tax queries

 Find out more: What is power of attorney? - a comprehensive guide

-Q. I made a significant gift in December 2007 and I want to know when it becomes IHT exempt.
+Q. I made a significant gift in December 2007 and I would like to know when it becomes IHT exempt.

 Our experts say: Gifts become inheritance-tax-free seven years after the gift is made.
 The seven years doesn't count in terms of tax years.
 It works as a calendar year, meaning that a gift made in December 2007 would become exempt in December 2014.